Skip links

 ResearchGate Profile

-David is a Fulbright Scholar, Raine Robson Fellow, and Clinical Psychologist.
-He is a Senior Lecturer at Curtin University.
-He is also an Affiliate at Stanford University and an Adjunct Senior Research Fellow at the University of Western Australia.
-David is the National Chair of the of the Australian Psychological Society College of Clinical Psychologists.
+David is a Senior Lecturer and Clinical Psychologist.
+After completing his PhD in Australia, David did a Postdoctoral Research Fellowship as a Fulbright Scholar at Stanford University in the United States.
+He is now part of the faculty in the UWA School of Psychological Science.
 His main research and practice interests are in understanding, assessing, and treating emotional disorders.
 Much of his research focuses on the key role that emotional awareness (alexithymia) and emotion regulation difficulties play in a variety of mental health issues, and how this understanding can be harnessed to design and enhance treatment approaches.
-David is the Editor-in-Chief at the Journal of Emotion and Psychopathology, and is on the Editorial Boards of Frontiers in Psychiatry and Emotion.
+David has published widely in this area, with over 120 peer-reviewed publications, including chapters in the Handbook of Emotion Regulation and Oxford Research Encyclopedia of Psychology.
+David is the Editor-in-Chief of the Journal of Emotion and Psychopathology, and is on the Editorial Boards of Frontiers in Psychiatry, Journal of Personality Disorders, and Clinical Psychologist.

 Email: david.preece@uwa.edu.au